 Nationally, the unemployment rate stood at 3.7 percent in September, October, and November.
+DIX tation future that aims to nudge commuters out of cars and onto trolleys, buses, and bicycles.

 Before unveiling mobility plan, city engages in fact-finding missions